Aliases for CRYAA Gene

 GeneCards Summary for CRYAA Gene

-CRYAA (Crystallin, Alpha A) is a Protein Coding gene.
-Diseases associated with CRYAA include cataract 9, multiple types and nuclear cataract.
-Among its related pathways are Protein processing in endoplasmic reticulum and Regulation of degradation of deltaF508 CFTR in CF. GO annotations related to this gene include identical protein binding and structural constituent of eye lens.
+CRYAA (Crystallin Alpha A) is a Protein Coding gene.
+Diseases associated with CRYAA include cataract 9, multiple types and cataract microcornea syndrome.
+Among its related pathways are Regulation of degradation of deltaF508 CFTR in CF and Protein processing in endoplasmic reticulum.
+GO annotations related to this gene include identical protein binding and structural constituent of eye lens.
 An important paralog of this gene is HSPB6.

 UniProtKB/Swiss-Prot for CRYAA Gene

 Contributes to the transparency and refractive index of the lens.
 Has chaperone-like activity, preventing aggregation of various proteins under a wide range of stress conditions.